**PLEASE READ THE FOLLOWING 'FINE PRINT' THOROUGHLY. DO NOT overlook the 'SHOW MORE' link below.**

 When you 'SAVE PROJECT', you will be taken to 'VIEW PROJECT’ and will be asked to:

-Add an initial trailer or teaser here.
-Please do not include samples longer than 15 minutes in duration, film rough cuts or completed films.
+Add an initial trailer, teaser, or if you haven't either of those, a sample will be accepted.
+Please do not include a screener longer than 10 minutes in duration, film rough cuts, or completed films.

 *Please note: if your project is chosen, you will have additional time before the DocPitch event itself to provide a FINAL 3-5' trailer.